adrianshep/5000quatloos_python/README.md

 # 5000quatloos_python
 teach yourself, teach us project on the sublime nature of python

-We chose Python as a subject because we liked the idea of a programming language that emphasizes readability, fewer lines of code, high extensibility and supports multiple paradigms.
+We chose Python as a subject because we liked the idea of a programming language that emphasizes readability, fewer lines of code, high extensibility and the support of multiple paradigms.
 We became aware of Python through Blender, a long-ago Codecademy lesson and a WDI in-class exercise.

 The zen of Python is captured by these aphorisms: